ilia-os/CV/README.md

 When I was studying in a school I self-learned basic python and attended programming courses.
 At that time I began using Linux as my primary OS.

-Later I entered ITMO University where I was studying for two years.
+Later I entered ITMO University where I was studying for two years as a software engineer.
 I learned a lot: Java, C, ASM, databases, build and test tools, version control systems, linux, patterns, abstractions, programming paradigms and doc reading.

 Now I am a full-stack developer looking for an enthusiastic team to share knowledge and deliver efficient and flexible software.